 Throughout the whole of Scripture we see the suffering heart of God for the poor and oppressed.
 Many of us would be aware that there are over 2,000 verses in the Bible that relate to poverty.
 It is through prayer that we get in touch with this God who has a passion for justice and righteousness.

-It is through prayer that we become more like this God who walked the dusty roads of the Middle East 2,000 years ago, giving his life that all might experience the joy of being part of the kingdom of love, justice and transformation that is coming.
-And it is through prayer that our hearts are changed when we ask God, in the words of World Vision founder, Bob Pierce, “Let my heart be broken by the things that break the heart of God.”
+It is through prayer that we become more like this God who walked the dusty roads of the Middle East 2,000 years ago, giving his life that all might experience the joy of being part of the kingdom of love, justice and transformation.
+And it is through this that our hearts are changed when we see, like the German theologian, Karl Barth, said, that “to clasp the hands in prayer is the beginning of an uprising against the disorder of the world.”